Doublelift: Career

-2012
+Counter Logic Gaming (2012–2015)

 CLG prime would attend the 2012 MLG Fall Championship in Dallas on November 2 through 4th.
 In the first round they faced the Korean powerhouse NaJin Sword, where they were routed in two lopsided matches.
 Falling to the losers bracket, CLG Prime would sweep Curse Gaming in round one, and then pick up a close 2–1 series against another NA team Dignitas.
 They faced their sister team CLG EU in Round 3 and lost 2–1 and were eliminated from the tournament.
 CLG Prime finished in 4th with $2,500 in winnings.

-2013

 On February 27, 2013, CLG participated in the Riot Season 3 North American League Championship Series Spring Split.

-2014

 In 2014, Peng and CLG finished third and fifth, respectively in the spring and summer playoffs, and did not qualify for international events.

-2015

 CLG and Peng were fined on January 6, 2015, after being found guilty of poaching ZionSpartan.
 CLG was fined $2,000 while Peng was fined $2,500.
 Furthermore, CLG was restricted from fielding ZionSpartan as a player or coach for the first week of the 2015 LCS Spring Split.

 For the first eight weeks of the spring split, CLG was never lower in the standings than tied for second place.
 In the end, they lost a second-place tiebreaker to Cloud9 and so ended up in third place in the regular season.
 Ultimately, CLG lost to Team Liquid in the quarterfinals and ended the split tied for fifth place with Gravity Gaming.

 Peng was benched during the Summer LCS due to an injury incurred from playing basketball.

 In August Peng helped CLG win their first-ever LCS Split playoff title.
 The victory also qualified them for the 2015 League of Legends World Championship.
 At Worlds CLG failed to make the bracket and finished 12/13th.
 On October 31, CLG informed Peng that they were not going to re-sign him.

-2016
+Team SoloMid (2016)

 After CLG released a statement, Team SoloMid announced that Peng would be joining, replacing long tenured AD Carry WildTurtle.
 On his new team, Peng reached the finals of the spring split, and faced off against his old team, Counter Logic Gaming.
-TSM fell 3–2 to CLG, and took a second place finish, missing out on the Mid-Season Invitational.
+TSM fell 3–2 to CLG, and took a second-place finish, missing out on the Mid-Season Invitational.
 In summer, Team SoloMid added a new support to pair with Peng in the botlane, picking up Vincent "Biofrost" Wang.
 The team saw significant improvement in the summer split, improving their previous 9–9 record to a 17–1 standing at the end of the regular season, and earned a bye into playoffs.
 Peng also earned First Team All–Pro honors for his performance.
 Peng once again made it to the finals, and this time won, defeating Cloud9 3–1, to give Peng his second title.